CrossGen: Learning and Generating Cross Fields for Quad Meshing: Experiments

 Quantitatively comparing our method is difficult because there are no publicly available learning-based methods for cross field generation in a feed-forward manner.
 However, to provide a comprehensive understanding of \emph{CrossGen}'s performance, we compare it with several state-of-the-art optimization-based methods, including MIQ~\cite{MIQ2009}, Power Fields~\cite{Power_Fields2013}, PolyVectors~\cite{PolyVectors_Diamanti2014}, IM~\cite{Instant_Meshes2015}, QuadriFlow~\cite{QuadriFlow2018}, and NeurCross~\cite{NeurCross2024}.
 For all the methods, except MIQ~\cite{MIQ2009}, we use their official open-source implementations with default parameters.
 As MIQ~\cite{MIQ2009} does not provide source code, we adopt its implementation from libigl~\cite{libigl2017}.
 Since all the baselines take mesh surfaces input, we also test the option of using the input mesh at the stage of quad mesh extraction.

-\paragraph{Cross Field Evaluation} Tab.~\ref{tab:comp_cf} presents a quantitative comparison between our method and the baseline approaches.
+\paragraph{Cross Field Evaluation} Evaluating cross fields is inherently challenging, as principal curvature directions may become ambiguous in noisy or flat regions.
+To ensure rigorous and reliable assessment, we therefore select 50 smooth, noise-free shapes with well-defined principal directions, which minimizes ambiguity and provides a trustworthy reference for evaluation.
+It should be noted that these 50 smooth, noise-free models are used exclusively for computing the angular error reported in Tab.~\ref{tab:comp_cf}, which presents a quantitative comparison between our method and the baseline approaches.
 On the test data, our method and NeurCross~\cite{NeurCross2024} achieve the lowest angular error (AE) compared to the principal curvature directions, outperforming all other baselines.
 Benefiting from the direct inference design, \emph{CrossGen} achieves the fastest average runtime, outperforming NeurCross~\cite{NeurCross2024} by approximately 5382 times on the full test data.

 Note that only NeurCross~\cite{NeurCross2024} and our method are GPU-accelerated; all other baselines run on the CPU.
 To further evaluate performance under high-resolution inputs, we tested 50 randomly selected shapes from the test set, each with over 100,000 faces.
-As shown in Tab.~\ref{tab:comp_cf}, our method maintains a consistent runtime regardless of input resolution, demonstrating resolution-invariant efficiency.
+These 50 models are different from the 50 smooth, noise-free models used to compute the angular error.
+As shown in Tab.~\ref{tab:comp_cf}, our method maintains a consistent runtime regardless of input resolution.
 In contrast, all CPU-based methods show significantly increased runtime with higher resolution, while NeurCross~\cite{NeurCross2024}, despite running on the GPU, is over 11,550 times slower than \emph{CrossGen} and becomes increasingly constrained by computational overhead at higher resolutions.
 Fig.~\ref{fig:compare_cf} presents a visual comparison of the cross fields generated by various methods.